uoregon-libraries/newspaper-curation-app/hugo/content/contributing/dev-guide.md

 ---

 It is assumed developers will use Docker for dependencies outside this
-repository: database, RAIS (IIIF server), the ONI Agent (there's a dev version available for testing), and SFTPGo.
+repository: ONI (and its services), database, RAIS (IIIF server), the ONI Agent, and SFTPGo.
 The rest of the tools are most easily installed locally, and the NCA binaries themselves are in fact easier by far to install locally versus building them in an image when code changes.

 ## Requirements / Setup